Amazon CEO Jeff Bezos to step down after 26 years – here’s what’s next

-Jeff Bezos announced that he is stepping down as Amazon's CEO starting in the third quarter to become the executive chair of the company's board of directors.
+Jeff Bezos announced that he is stepping down as Amazon's CEO in the third quarter of this year, capping a 26-year run as the head of the online retailer that he founded in 1994.
+He'll become the executive chair of the company's board of directors.

-In an email to employees on February 2, Bezos said that he would "transition" to the role of executive chair while Andy Jassy will take over as CEO.
-Jassy, the head of Amazon Web Services, the company's cloud computing platform, has been with the company since 1997.
+Andy Jassy will succeed Bezos as the new Amazon CEO when that transition happens later this year, according to an email sent to Amazon employees on February 2.
+Jassy, currently the head of Amazon Web Services (AWS), the company's cloud computing platform, has been with the Amazon since 1997.

 "Andy is well known inside the company and has been at Amazon almost as long as I have," Bezos said in the email.
 "He will be an outstanding leader, and he has my full confidence."

-Amazon Web Services has been a major driver of profit for the company in recent years, a fact highlighted by Amazon posting its first ever $100 billion quarter, raking in $125.6 billion in revenue in Q4, as reported by CNBC.
+Amazon Web Services has been a major driver of profit for the company in recent years, a fact highlighted by Amazon posting its first ever $100 billion quarter, raking in $125.6 billion in revenue in the latest quarterly earnings, reports CNBC.
 Roughly 52% of Amazon's operating income comes from its cloud computing division.

 Bezos said that as executive chair, "I intend to focus my energies and attention on new products and early initiatives."
 Given the extent of Bezos' interests outside of Amazon, including The Washington Post, Blue Origin, and others, how much of his focus will be kept in-house remains to be seen.